AllenCompSci/Musical-Guacamole/README.md

 @experimented using different decibel values with master gain in audioInputStream to change volume of sound.

-$more shapes and moving https://mathbits.com/MathBits/Java/Graphics/GraphingMethods.htm
+$more shapes and moving https://mathbits.com/MathBits/Java/Graphics/GraphingMethods.htm, and moving based on hte players movements

 @was able to have music play at the same time as graphics in the driver using John's src and putting in audioInputStream